100 Hours Kundalini Yoga Program in Rishikesh

 • Study Material Included

-• 3 Yogic Meals
+• 3 Vegetarian Meals

 Our 12-day, 100 Hour Kundalini Program is designed for students who want to learn the foundations of traditional Kundalini Yoga, but don't have time to attend the full yoga teacher training program due to a busy schedule.
 At Adi Yoga Ashram, during this program student get to learn about all the important subjects such as Hatha Yoga, Kundalini theory and practices, pranayama, mudras, bandhas, and more.
 The course is perfectly suitable for beginners and gives them a strong base for personal practice as well as further studies in Kundalini Yoga.